 The policy level is the highest level of engagement, where the objectives and functions of the social protection system are defined in the context of national goals and parameters.

-Major objectives of the coordination effort at the policy level are to define the national SPF and create a road map for its implementation.
+The major objectives of the coordination effort at the policy level are to define the national SPF and create a road map for its implementation.
 The following instruments can be utilised to achieve policy coordination.

 4.1.
-CONDUCTING A STAKEHOLDER ANALYSIS TO IDENTIFY THOSE WHO SHOULD BE INVOLVED IN THE COORDINATION EFFORT AT THE POLICY LEVEL
+CONDUCTING A STAKEHOLDER ANALYSIS TO IDENTIFY THOSE WHO SHOULD BE INVOLVED IN THE COORDINATION EFFORT AT THE POLICY I FVFI

-An initial step in improving policy coordination is to establish who the relevant stakeholders are with regards to social protection in order to include them in the process of policy development or review.
-The main stakeholders in social protection should include government staff, development partners and civil society organisations.
+An initial step in improving policy coordination is to establish who the relevant stakeholders are with regard to social protection to include them in the process of policy development or review.
+The main stakeholders in social protection should include government staff, development partners, and civil society organisations.
+Care should be taken to ensure that ministries, development partners, non-governmental organizations, and representative organisations of women and girls, people with disability, older persons, ethnic minorities and others are represented among these actors.
 Some points for consideration in the stakeholder analysis:

 - Early engagement with stakeholders can be both a benefit and a risk.
-It takes time to build shared trust and understanding; therefore, it is important to start early in order to build a general sense of ownership and willingness to work together.
+It takes time to build shared trust and understanding; therefore, it is important to start early to build a general sense of ownership and willingness to work together.
 At the same time, expanding a network too early can make consensus harder to build.
-As such, the initiators of a joint activity need to think carefully about who to engage and when. - It is important to identify who the champions of social protection are. - Senior leader investment of time and energy in supporting and modelling coordinated activity is a key factor for successful coordination. - Civil society's role is often that of watchdog.
-As such, its vigorous advocacy for the poor sometimes creates tension with government. - The organized business community can exert an important influence on policymakers, notably to requesting strong government accountability for public service and public finance expressing concern for value for money.
+As such, the initiators of a joint activity need to think carefully about who to engage and when.
+Intended programme recipients should be actively included in this engagement, including Organisations of Persons with Disabilities (OPDs) and other representative groups.
+Relatedly, it is important to conduct gender, disability and other vulnerability analyses early on, and to consider programme objectives, design, and implementation elements which can address drivers of poverty and exclusion such as gender inequality, disability exclusion etc. early in the programme development. - It is important to identify who the champions of social protection are. - Senior leader investment of time and energy in supporting and modelling coordinated activity is a key factor for successful coordination. - Civil society's role is often that of a watchdog.
+As such, its vigorous advocacy for the poor sometimes creates tension with the government. - The organized business community can exert an important influence on policymakers, notably by requesting strong government accountability for public service and public finance and expressing concern for value for money.